PROCESS & POLICIES

 My technical document formatting is as meticulous and well-informed as my writing.
 I can draw on over thirty years of typographic and technical document production experience, in type shops, ad agencies, design studios, and corporations—experience that is considered exceptional even in those fields.

-I’ve worked with all the standard software (Adobe InDesign, Serif, Quark, MS Word, Acrobat, plain text editors (BBEdit!), and other applications, as well as HTML/CSS).
+I’ve worked with all the standard software (Adobe InDesign, Affinity Serif, Quark, MS Word, Acrobat, plain text editors (BBEdit!), and other applications, as well as HTML/CSS).
 In addition to the ones I’ve used regularly, I’ve received and used content in documents created with all kinds of other software that someone, somewhere in the world, thought to use for creating documents.
 (I worked for some years in global translation companies, and you see everything there.)

 I am also thoroughly familiar with what happens when you move content between these applications, and when documents from various applications are transmitted and processed in various ways, and printed or viewed with various technologies.
 I’ve learned to take nothing for granted, and to rely on fundamental technical knowledge gained though research and experiment, and to document key processes for myself—especially the processes used for résumés.

 NOTE: Google Docs is not ready for prime time as far as résumés are concerned—and it’s especially unsuitable for executives and senior people.
-But if you want to send your old GoogleDocs résumé to me, that’s okay.
+But if you want to send your old Google Docs résumé to me, that’s okay.
 I don’t care what it looks like.
-(For a bit more on this, see Google Docs on the Résumé Encylopedia page.)
+(For a bit more on this, see Google Docs on the Résumé Encyclopedia page.)

 FORMATTING THE WORD DOCUMENT.

 I also build your documents so you can easily make changes in them.
-I’ll send you some little-known tips that will make it a lot easier.
+I’ll send you some basic but little-known tips that will make this a lot easier.
 Many of my clients revise their résumés themselves for the next job or two, and come back when their objectives have changed or when they’re breaking new ground.
 (One client wrote me six years later: “I still use the format today—best investment I have made.”)

 FORMATTING THE PLAIN-TEXT (ASCII) DOCUMENT.